 When an MGC determines that the call/session is an ETS call/session based on the priority information (e.g., priority indicator and priority level) received in call-control signalling, the MGC shall send the IEPS call indicator and possibly the priority indicator with the appropriate priority value to the MG.
 The priority indicator shall be sent to the MG if a priority level is received in call control signalling.
 The IEPS call indicator indicates to the MG that the context is associated with an ETS call/session.
 The priority indicator provides the MG with information about a certain prioritization level to be used for resources/connections for the indicated context.
 Both the IEPS call indicator, and possibly the priority indicator, are used to trigger appropriate priority treatment at an MG for an ETS call/session.
 If the priority level is not available, a default value may be included in the priority indicator.
+For implementations using DiffServ procedures [ITU-T H.248.52] for prioritizing user plane traffic, the MGC may configure the MG to apply a specific ETS DSCP marking to the user data transport packets.

 The "ETS Context" procedure may be used in conjunction with other profile-defined procedures.